Microchip-MPLAB-Harmony/audio_apps/apps/usb_speaker_bass_boost/readme.md

 *   Utilization of the I2S peripheral for the MZEFC2
 *   Utilization of the DSP Math libraries (CMSIS-DSP and LIBQ/DSP) for both the ARM and MIPS processors to implement "Bass Boost" audio enhancement filters

-Note that all the calls to the WM8904 and AK4954 codec drivers use the form DRV_CODEC_xxx rather than DRV_WM8904_xxx. or DRV_AK4954_xxx This is to make the code more generic, such that another codec could be substituted for another without having to make changes to the application code except for the location of the driver‚Äôs public header file.
+Note that all the calls to the WM8904 and AK4954 codec drivers use the form DRV_CODEC_xxx rather than DRV_WM8904_xxx. or DRV_AK4954_xxx This is to make the code more generic, such that another codec could be substituted for another without having to make changes to the application code except for the location of the driverís public header file.

 ## Tools Setup Differences